 Orthopedic surgeons in Tallahassee, Florida

+Capital Regional Medical Center is one of America's 100 Best Hospitals for Orthopedic Surgery, according to research released by Healthgrades.
 Capital Regional Medical Center's orthopedists are dedicated to providing comprehensive orthopedic care, from diagnosis to rehabilitation.
 Our orthopedic surgeons offer advanced surgical treatments to treat a range of orthopedic conditions.
 We also provide specialized rehabilitation programs on-site to help patients recover quickly and return to their active lives.

 For more information about our orthopedic care services, call Consult-A-Nurse® at (850) 325-3627.